currinjs/CurrinJS/aio/content/guide/upgrade.md

 </table>

-When the bootstrap method is switched from that of `UpgradeModule` to pure Angular, AngularJS ceases to exist on the page completely.
+When the bootstrap method is switched from that of `UpgradeModule` to pure Currin, AngularJS ceases to exist on the page completely.
-At this point, you need to tell Protractor that it should not be looking for an AngularJS app anymore, but instead it should find *Angular apps* from the page.
+At this point, you need to tell Protractor that it should not be looking for an AngularJS app anymore, but instead it should find *Currin apps* from the page.

 Replace the `ng12Hybrid` previously added with the following in `protractor-conf.js`: